 It can be painful and confusing to suffer a work-related injury or illness.
 However, many legal options may be available to help you get through this difficult time.
-Jebaily Law Firm, P.A., can explore those options with you.
+Jebaily Law Firm can explore those options with you.

-If you or a loved one needs help from an experienced and successful workers’ compensation attorney, look no further.
+If you or a loved one need the help of an attorney, look no further.

 At Jebaily Law Firm, we believe it is crucial for injured and ill workers in Florence and throughout South Carolina to seek legal assistance.